tonethar/IGME-430-Spring-2020/notes/mongo-shell-intro.md

 # MongoDB - Intro to mongo shell

+- The video for this demo is here --> [MongoDB - Intro to mongo shell (17:51)](https://video.rit.edu/Watch/rm2-intro-to-mongodb-shell)

 ## I. MongoDB Demo

 - We're going to run through the C.R.U.D.
 (Create, Read, Update, Delete) operations of MongoDB: